Acro dance: Acrobatic elements

+An Example of strength needed could be for example: a press up handstand.

-Double tricks—also known as partnering tricks—can only be performed by a pair of dancers.
+Double tricks—also known as partnering tricks—Is inspired by partner dance(ballroom and Latin styles), circus acrobatics (adagio) and can only be performed by a pair of dancers.
 An example of this is the pitch tuck, in which one dancer forms a "saddle" with his hands.
 The second dancer steps onto the saddle and then the first dancer thrusts the saddle upward.
 The second dancer, who is propelled upward with back rotation, lands on her feet after a complete revolution in the air.
 Acro partners will sometimes execute lifts and adagio in addition to single and double tricks.

-Group tricks generally require three or more dancers.
-Examples of this are:
+Group tricks generally require three or more dancers, but again moving in transitions is important to make it Acro Dance.
+Examples of these group tricks are: